arcturusInk/EventTracker/README.md

 o Location (a text field): Include a place or address o Date and Time (date and time fields) o Description (a textarea field): Tell people more about the event
-* A ìCancelî button and a ìCreate Eventî button is shown at the bottom of the page
+* A ‚ÄúCancel‚Äù button and a ‚ÄúCreate Event‚Äù button is shown at the bottom of the page

 View-Event Page:
-* Can be accessed via clicking the eventís name/description on the timeline/feed
+* Can be accessed via clicking the event‚Äôs name/description on the timeline/feed
-* Displays the following information about the event: o The date of the event o The name of the event o Shows the ìRSVPî button o Date and Time o Location o Description
+* Displays the following information about the event: o The date of the event o The name of the event o Shows the ‚ÄúRSVP‚Äù button o Date and Time o Location o Description